 If you’d like to keep up with the latest deals, discounts and free & cheap events happening around Charm City, be sure to sign up for the Baltimore on the Cheap Newsletter.
-You can also follow us on Facebook and on Twitter.
+You can also follow us on Facebook, Instagram and Twitter.

 1. Enjoy interactive and educational family concerts with the Baltimore Symphony Orchestra.

 2. At the Baltimore Museum of Art, admission is free everyday.
 Use the family activity booklets in the African, American and Modern galleries.
 Take an audio guided tour of 20 items of special interest to kids.
 Participate in Free Family Sundays (2pm-5pm), with hands-on art-making workshops.

 3. Visit the Carrie Murray Nature Center and get up close and personal with rescued raptors, tortoises and insects.
 Located within Gwynns Falls Leakin Park, the 3rd largest urban wilderness park in the U.S., the nature center is free to visit — some activities may require a small fee.